kane-armstrong/dotnet-core-api-versioning-and-open-api/README.md

 with each team spending the same time and effort to independently create their own API clients.
 The motivation for this repository is to demonstrate a better approach, where the team responsible for a web service instead uses code generation tools to generate an API client for the service.
-A natural progression of this (not demonstrated here) is to publish the client as a nuget package during the build process.
+A natural progression of this (not demonstrated here) is to publish the client as a nuget package during the build process on a build server, e.g. in Jenkins or TeamCity.

 This repository demonstrates: